peakflames/mogzi/.clinerules/workflows/align-docs-with-implementation.md

 <task name="Align Documentation with Implementation">

 <task_objective>
-Ensure that all architectural and design patterns and decisions found in the MaxBot implementation are reflected and sufficiently articulated by the corresponding documentation.
+Ensure that all architectural and design patterns and decisions found in the Mogzi implementation are reflected and sufficiently articulated by the corresponding documentation.
 The analysis should provide enough detail that after an AI Model reads the architecture and design documents, it will be effectively prepared to work in the project.
 No MCP servers are required.
 The expected output is updated documentation files that align with the actual source code implementation.
 </task_objective>

 <detailed_sequence_steps>